 The Cushman and Adams substations were built in the mid-1920s to bring electricity from the Cushman Dam to Tacoma.
 For many years, the substations served as active parts of the electrical system.

 As of Aug.
-27 2018, the substation no longer energized and is not a functioning part of the utility’s power system.
-The building is used for heavy equipment repair and storage of materials.
+27 2018, the substation is no longer energized and is not a functioning part of the utility’s power system.
+Tacoma Power uses the building for heavy equipment repair and storage of materials.

 2019 The City selected a consultant team led by Otak, Inc. to support a broad, inclusive community engagement effort.